Boeing tops Airbus on orders for new wide body planes

 In contrast, Airbus launched its new A330neo, a low-cost rival to Boeing's 787 Dreamliner, at the Farnborough Airshow outside London last month.
 It won 127 commitments, but those will not be counted as firm orders until airlines confirm them throughout the rest of the year.

-Just after the show, Japan's Skymark Airlines Inc canceled six Airbus A380 superjumbos, a plane that has struggled to find buyers outside large Middle Eastern carriers.
+Just after the show, Japan's Skymark Airlines Inc 9204.T cancelled six Airbus A380 superjumbos, a plane that has struggled to find buyers outside large Middle Eastern carriers.